Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Who owns IP rights created by employees during the course of their employment?

 As a general rule, an employer will own the intellectual property created by its employees in the course of their employment.
 However, intellectual property that is created by an employee other than in the course of employment is owned by the employee, not the employer.
-Employers often protect their rights through specific agreements with employees.
+Employers often protect their rights through specific written agreements with employees.

 What types of restrictive covenants are recognised and enforceable?